 The labia (vaginal lips) are the most visible part of a woman’s sexual anatomy, so it is only natural to feel self-conscious about their appearance.
 Labiaplasty is a cosmetic surgery designed to enhance or reduce the labia minora (the smaller, inner vaginal lips), and/or the labia majora (the larger, outer vaginal lips), to improve appearance and help you feel more confident in your intimate relationships.
 Most frequently, labiaplasty describes the reduction of elongated inner labia (labial reduction).
 However, the surgical procedure can also involve enlarging or reducing the outer labia.

 While cosmetic appearance is one of the primary reasons that women decide to have this type of surgery, it is also ideal for women who suffer from elongated or enlarged labial tissue, excess tissue surrounding the clitoris, discomfort during intercourse, decreased sexual stimulation, repeated infections, hygiene issues, or asymmetrical labia minora.
 Beyond the physical concerns, worrying about appearing “normal” can undermine your self-confidence, especially as it relates to your sexual relationships.
-At Hess and Sandeen, our board-certified plastic surgeons perform labiaplasty and will work with you to create a look that achieves your cosmetic goals.
+At Hess, Sandeen, and Lee Plastic Surgery, our board-certified plastic surgeons perform labiaplasty and will work with you to create a look that achieves your cosmetic goals.

 Different Labiaplasty Methods